needle-mirror/com.unity.burst/Documentation~/Burst.md

 ![Burst menu entries](images/burst-menu.png)

 - **Enable Compilation**: When checked, Burst compiles Jobs and Burst custom delegates that are tagged with the attribute `[BurstCompile]`.
 Default is checked.
+- **Enable Safety Checks**: Has three options in a sub-menu:
+  - Off - disable safety checks across all Burst jobs/function-pointers.
+This is a dangerous setting that should only be used when you want more realistic profiling results from in-editor captures.
+A reload of the Unity Editor will always reset this to On.
-- **Enable Safety Checks**: When checked, Burst enables safety checks on code that uses collection containers (e.g `NativeArray<T>`).
+  - On - Burst enables safety checks on code that uses collection containers (e.g `NativeArray<T>`).
 Checks include job data dependency and container indexes out of bounds.
-Note that this option disables the noaliasing performance optimizations, by default.
-Default is checked.
-Safety checks are always restored to `on` when restarting the editor.
+This is the default.
+  - Force On - Force safety checks on _even for jobs/function-pointers that have_ `DisableSafetyChecks = true`.
+Prior to reporting any Burst bug this option should be set to rule out any problems that safety checks could have caught.
 - **Synchronous Compilation**: When checked, Burst will compile synchronously - See [`[BurstCompile]` options](#synchronous-compilation).
 Default is unchecked.
 - **Native Debug Mode Compilation**: When checked, Burst will disable optimizations on all code compiled, in order to make it easier to debug via a native debugger - See [Native Debugging](#native-debugging).
 Default is unchecked.
 - **Show Timings**: When checked, Burst logs the time it takes to JIT compile a Job in the Editor.
 Default is unchecked.